 Aristotle

 Little is known about Aristotle's life.
-He was born in the city of Stagira in Northern Greece during the Classical period.
+He was born in the city of Stagira in northern Greece during the Classical period.
 His father, Nicomachus, died when Aristotle was a child, and he was brought up by a guardian.
-At seventeen or eighteen years of age he joined Plato's Academy in Athens and remained there until the age of thirty-seven ().
+At 17 or 18, he joined Plato's Academy in Athens and remained there until the age of 37 ().
 Shortly after Plato died, Aristotle left Athens and, at the request of Philip II of Macedon, tutored his son Alexander the Great beginning in 343 BC.
-He established a library in the Lyceum which helped him to produce many of his hundreds of books on papyrus scrolls.
+He established a library in the Lyceum, which helped him to produce many of his hundreds of books on papyrus scrolls.

 Though Aristotle wrote many elegant treatises and dialogues for publication, only around a third of his original output has survived, none of it intended for publication.
 Aristotle provided a complex synthesis of the various philosophies existing prior to him.
-It was above all from his teachings that the West inherited its intellectual lexicon, as well as problems and methods of inquiry.
-As a result, his philosophy has exerted a unique influence on almost every form of knowledge in the West and it continues to be a subject of contemporary philosophical discussion.
+His teachings and methods of inquiry have had a significant impact across the world, and remain a subject of contemporary philosophical discussion.

 -